telerik/xamarin-forms-docs/controls/datagrid/columns/column-types/template-column.md

 * **GroupDescriptor** (*GroupDescriptorBase*)
 * **CellContentTemplate** (DataTemplate): Defines the DataTemplate instance that defines the appearance of each cell associated with this column.
 * **CellContentTemplateSelector** (DataTemplateSelector): Defines a DataTemplateSelector instance that may be used to retrieve dynamic data templates on a per cell basis.
-* **CellEditTemplate** (DataTemplate): Defines the editor assosiated with the concrete column.
+* **CellEditTemplate** (DataTemplate): Defines the editor associated with the concrete column.
 The CellEditTemplate is displayed when the cell is in edit mode.
 * **FilterControlTemplate**(DataTemplate): Specifies the user defined template used for Filtering UI.
 The template must contain an instance of the Telerik.XamarinForms.DataGrid.DataGridFilterControlBase class

 >important More information about Sorting and Grouping can be found in [DataGrid Soting]({%slug datagrid-sorting-overview%}) and [DataGrid Grouping]({%slug datagrid-grouping-overview%}) articles.

 >important **CellContentTemplate**, **CellEditTemplate** and **FilterControlTemplate** properties are part of the DataGrid features from R2 2020 Official Release.
-More details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
-More details on filtercontrol template please review the [FilterControl Template]({%slug datagrid-filtering-overview%}#filtercontrol-template) section.
+For more details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
+For more details on filtercontrol template please review the [FilterControl Template]({%slug datagrid-filtering-overview%}#filtercontrol-template) section.

 ## Sorting and Grouping for Template Column